How Much Does Corporate Housing Cost in 2026?

 What is corporate housing?
 According to the Corporate Housing Providers’ Association, “Corporate housing is fully furnished temporary housing, typically in an apartment setting.”
 It’s often lent from companies directly to other companies or businesses.
 Most corporate housing provides more space than other types of longer-term accommodation, making them more comfortable to live in.

 Corporate housing is frequently located in major metropolitan areas, close to workplaces and daily amenities.
 Rates are often more efficient for longer stays as well.
 However, much of the available data about the cost of corporate housing is outdated.
-With inflationary pressures, the rise in costs for housing (along with everything else) has simply been too rapid in 2023-2024.
+With inflationary pressures, the rise in costs for housing (along with everything else) has simply been too rapid from 2023-2025.

 That doesn’t mean corporate housing is any less of a good option for saving money, though.
 If you’re planning on a longer stay, it’s still likely to be more cost-efficient than a hotel or Airbnb.
 Keep reading as we take an in-depth look at how the cost of corporate housing compares to Airbnb and other temporary housing options.